mundialis/github-workflows/README.md

 If one of the versions is set to an empty string the code quality check will be skipped.

-For the `ruff` linting also another job can also propose suggestions to a pull request.
+For `ruff` and `black` linting, another job can propose suggestions to a pull request.
 For this the additional job `post-pr-reviews` has to be added to the linting workflow e.g. like this:

 ```
 ...